sebh0602/semuncia/docs/security.md

 synced with the server, it is not encrypted.
 Once the client communicates with the server, the json file is encrypted using AES256 (or similar) and a key derived from the password (eg. using pbkdf2).

+## server setup
+Access logging should be disabled on the webserver.
+Otherwise, an attacker may match ip-addresses with unique IDs through timestamp comparison.